lindsaysteinbach/cssi-prework-jquery-events-cssi-prework-2016/README.md

 This style of coding improves readability and allows functions to be reused in other handlers.

 ## The $(this) Selector
-With event handlers, there is a special selector, $(this), which accesses the element that fired the event.
+With event handlers, there is a special selector, $(this), which accesses *the element that fired the event*.

 ```js
 $("img").click(function(){